nagix/mini-tokyo-3d/docs/developer-guide/api/marker.md

 ### **`setLngLat(lnglat)`**

-Sets the marker's geographical position and move the marker to it.
+Sets the marker's geographical position and move it.

 #### Parameters